Contact Management

 service: meshcore.remove_selected_contact

-- The sensor becomes unavailable
+- Sensor becomes unavailable

 Multiple Devices